gordielachance/bbpress-pencil-unread/readme.txt

 * Marking a forum will only set the topics from this forum as read.
 If there is **super sticky topics** displayed and that they belong to other forums, they will not be marked as read.

-*   To avoid that a forum would be set set as 'unread' after a user **posts a new topic or reply**; we check the forum status (if it was read or not) before posting the topic or reply.
-If the forum was set to read, we'll keep that status.

-It's working that way to avoid having too much database calls / data stored.

 = How can I use those functions outside of the plugin ? =

 Have a look at the file /bbppu-template.php, which contains functions you could need.